 The Blyth Idea Group (BiG) was established in 1995 by local residents, community activists and business people.
 They have maintained a consistently clear mandate: to advocate for the economic and cultural sustainability of Blyth.
 BiG has been actively rebranding the ward of Blyth as the “Historic Village.”
 New street and shop signage, as well as a village logo have all contributed towards the rebranding of Blyth.
 BiG, the BBIA, and North Huron are working together on initiatives to build on the Village’s historic main street and entice the over 100,000 visitors attending the Blyth Festival and events at the Blyth Campground each year to stay awhile and spend time in the quaint shops and restaurants.
 For more information about BiG, contact Steven Sparling at firstname.lastname@example.org.

-The Wingham Business Alliance (WBA) was formed in 2011 by local business owners who wanted an organized and united business group to work together on issues and initiatives to enhance and promote downtown Wingham.
-The WBA meet monthly and sometimes weekly, to discuss issues and opportunities, organize events and promotional activities in the downtown core, organize networking opportunities, and create joint marketing and advertising campaigns.
-There is an executive committee comprised of a President, Vice President, Secretary and Treasurer and membership of 150.
-For more information, contact WBA President Bruce Stainton, Stainton’s Home Hardware, at 519-357-2910, email firstname.lastname@example.org
+The Wingham Business Improvement Area was formed by local business owners who wanted an organized and united group to work on issues and initiatives to enhance and promote downtown Wingham.
+The WBIA meets regularly on the first and third Thursday morning of the month, to discuss issues and opportunities, organize events and promotional activities in the downtown core, organize networking opportunities, and create joint marketing and advertising campaigns.
+For more information, contact WBIA President Doug Kuyvenhoven, at email@example.com

 North Huron Economic Development Advisory Committee